TxtDot/dalet/specification/tags.md

 | body     | text, tags                    |
 | argument | optional; start, center, end  |

 Creates block element.
-Can be used for aligning.
+Can be used for horizontal aligning.
 By default aligned to center.

 **Daleth example**: